pingcap/docs-cn/op-guide/monitoring-tidb.md

+---
+title: Monitoring a TiDB Cluster
+category: monitoring
+---

-# Monitoring a TiDB cluster
+# Monitoring a TiDB Cluster

 Currently there are two types of interfaces to monitor the state of the TiDB cluster: